 Bits 4,3 (HXFER[1:0]) decide how many words are transmitted.
 When HXFER[1:0] is 00, the default value, then all sixteen words are transmitted.
-When HXFER[1:0] is 01, then only the words representing the instantaneous values of phase currents and phase voltages are transmitted in the following order: IAWV, VAWV, IBWV, VBWV, ICWV, VCWV and one 32-bit word always equal to 0.
-When HXFER[1:0] is 01, then only the instantaneous values of phase powers are transmitted in the following order: AVA, BVA, CVA, AWATT, BWATT, CWATT, followed by three 32-bit words always equal to 0.
+When HXFER[1:0] is 01, then only the words representing the instantaneous values of phase and neutral currents and phase voltages are transmitted in the following order: IAWV, VAWV, IBWV, VBWV, ICWV, VCWV and INWV.
+When HXFER[1:0] is 01, then only the instantaneous values of phase powers are transmitted in the following order: AVA, BVA, CVA, AWATT, BWATT, CWATT, AVAR, BVAR and CVAR.
 The value 11 for HXFER[1:0] is reserved and writing it is equivalent to writing 00, the default value.